 Are they different today?
 This poster summarising recommendations for addressing risk factors was developed in residential care by a collaboration from Tees in the UK.

-The THINK delirium poster is available to download on the South Island Alliance website, this incorporates the logos of each South Island DHBs.
-(The poster was developed in the CDHB as part of the THINKdelirium project)
+The South Island Alliance THINK delirium poster is available to download (The original poster was developed in the CDHB as part of the THINKdelirium project)